AsifArko/iland/scripts/README.md

 # Scripts

-This directory contains utility scripts for the Fermi project.
+This directory contains utility scripts for the iland project.

 ## update-orders.js